sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 *d* that you might want to use in this situation.
 To understand why there are multiple versions of *d*, it helps to take the time to write down a formula that corresponds to the true population effect size δ.
+It is pretty
+straightforward:

-It is pretty straightforward, δ = (µ\ :sub:`1` - µ\ :sub:`2`) / σ.
+| δ = (µ\ :sub:`1` - µ\ :sub:`2`) / σ.

-where, as usual, µ\ :sub:`1` and µ\ :sub:`2` are the population means corresponding to group 1 and group 2 respectively, and σ is the standard deviation (the same for both populations).
-The obvious way to estimate δ is to do exactly the same thing that we did in the *t*-test itself, i.e., use the sample means as the top line and a pooled standard deviation estimate for the bottom line
+As usual, µ\ :sub:`1` and µ\ :sub:`2` are the population means corresponding to group 1 and group 2 respectively, and σ is the standard deviation (the same for both populations).
+The obvious way to estimate δ is to do exactly the same thing that we did in the *t*-test itself, i.e., use the sample means as the top line and a pooled standard deviation estimate for the bottom line:

 .. math:: d = \frac{\bar{X}_1 - \bar{X}_2}{\hat{\sigma}_p}